Harry S. Truman National Historic Site: Truman Home in Independence

 The Truman Home (earlier known as the Gates–Wallace home), 219 North Delaware Street, Independence, Missouri, was the home of Harry S. Truman from the time of his marriage to Bess Wallace on June 28, 1919, until his death on December 26, 1972.
 Bess Truman's maternal grandfather, George Porterfield Gates, built the house between the years 1867 and 1885.

 After Bess's father, David Willock Wallace, committed suicide in 1903, she and her mother and brothers moved into the house with Bess's grandparents, George and Elizabeth Gates.
 At the time Harry and Bess married in 1919, Harry was putting all of his money into his business partnership, a men's clothing store called Truman & Jacobson at 104 West 12th Street in downtown Kansas City, so living at the Wallace home made good financial sense.

 After Truman's haberdashery failed in 1922, he and his wife continued to live in the house to save money while he paid his debts.
-After being elected to the Senate in 1935, he moved to Washington, D.C. with his wife and daughter.
+After being elected to the Senate in 1935, he moved to Washington, D.C., with his wife and daughter.
 Whenever they came back to Missouri, the house at 219 N. Delaware was their home.

-After he retired in 1953, until the Truman Library was opened on July 6, 1957, the Truman Home served as Mr. Truman's personal office.
+After he retired in 1953, until the Truman Library was opened on July 6, 1957, the Truman Home served as Truman's personal office.
 Bess lived in the home until her death in 1982, and she bequeathed the property to the National Park Service.
 The home was closed for 8 months in 2009-10 for a $1.1 million renovation that improved fire safety, visitor comfort and structural stability.

 The Truman Home offers a glimpse at the personal life of the 33rd President of the United States, particularly the simple life the family enjoyed in Independence before and after Harry's eight years as president.
 The Trumans' only child, Mary Margaret, was born in the home on February 17, 1924.
 The site also includes the two adjacent homes of Mrs. Truman's brothers, and, across Delaware Street, the Noland Home, where the President's favorite aunt and cousins lived.
 The site operates a visitor center, located inside an historic firehouse, in downtown Independence.
 NPS park ranger-interpreters lead guided tours of the home on a regular basis, providing a look at the home much as the Truman family left it.